-In the 2010s, we supported maternal health; now, we’re addressing COVID-19 and malaria.
+In the 2010s, we supported maternal health; now, we’ve expanded to HIV/AIDS, malaria and global health security.

 Our Work in Sierra Leone